What are Emissions Auctions?

 However a training session and a Trader Exam is not necessary if you choose to access auctions only via calling or mailing to the helpdesk.

-Further information on the different options for access to the auctions can be found here.
+Further information on the different options for access to the auctions can be found in the section environmental-markets > emissions-auctions > access-to-the-auctions.

 What is the difference between bidding on behalf and trading on behalf?